OrianaVenture/VentureValheim/IncognitoMode/README.md

 ## Introduction

-Roleplaying mod that changes the Player display name if their face is hidden by certain helmet, shoulder, or utility items.
+Roleplaying mod that changes the Player display name if their face is hidden by certain helmet, shoulder, utility, or trinket items.
 Configurable.

 ## Features

 This is a roleplaying mod aimed at making in-game experiences more realistic.
 Come across a player in a full padded armor set?
 Well I wouldn't be able to tell who they are either!
 Configure the display name of these mystery characters with the HiddenDisplayName config, and pick which items can hide a player name with HiddenByItems config.
 Players will have to take off their items to reveal their identities!
 Good luck knowing who robbed you!

+If you wish to hide the entire player hud (as if that player is sneaking) set the HideHud configuration to True.

-Currently, equipped helmet, shoulder, and utility items are supported.
+Currently, equipped helmet, shoulder, utility, and trinket items are supported.
 Will work with custom items added by other mods given they are of one of these categories.

-### Vanilla Helmet Prefabs
+### Vanilla Helmet Prefabs (Not complete)

 * HelmetLeather
 * HelmetBronze
 * HelmetTrollLeather
+* HelmetBerserkerHood
 * HelmetIron
 * HelmetRoot
 * HelmetFenring
 * HelmetDrake
 * HelmetPadded
+* HelmetBerserkerUndead
 * HelmetMage
 * HelmetCarapace
 * HelmetFlametal